luisfariass/Fatemeh-Hosseinigoki/README.md

 * B.Sc. in Electrical Engineering, _Shahid Bahonar University of Kerman_, Iran, 2007-2011

 ### Publications
-* F. Hosseinigoki and O. Kosut, Capacity of Gaussian Arbitrarily-Varying Fading Channels, accepted in _53rd Annual Conference on Information Systems & Sciences (CISS 2019)_, Johns Hopkins University, Baltimore, MD, Mar.
+* F. Hosseinigoki and O. Kosut, On the Fundamental limits of Gaussian Arbitrarily-Varying Fading Channels, close to submission to _IEEE Transaction on Information Theory_.

+* F. Hosseinigoki and O. Kosut, List-Decoding Capacity of the Gaussian Arbitrarily-Varying Channel, submitted to _Entropy Journal_, Apr.
 2019.

-* F. Hosseinigoki and O. Kosut, On the Fundamental limits of Gaussian Arbitrarily-Varying Fading Channels, close to submission to IEEE Transaction on Information Theory.
+* F. Hosseinigoki and O. Kosut, Capacity of Gaussian Arbitrarily-Varying Fading Channels, in _2019 53rd Annual Conference on Information Sciences and Systems (CISS)_, pp. 1-6, Baltimore, MD, Mar.
+2019.

 * F. Hosseinigoki and O. Kosut, Stochastic Encoding and List-Decoding Techniques for the Gaussian Arbitrarily Varying Channel, close to submission to IEEE Transaction on Information Theory.